-- A conferencing technology, such as Zoom, Microsoft Teams, or WebEx. - Survey technology to gather pre-workshop information for participant pre-tests and activities like Four Corners. - An online visual workspace for brainstorming, making lists, or system mapping, such as Mural, Miro, or Jamboard.
-This will be referred to as a virtual facilitation board in the activity instructions. - A chat-based technology, such as Slack or Microsoft teams, for communicating between live sessions. - A filesharing platform, such as DropBox or Google Drive, for storing documents
+- A conferencing technology, such as Zoom, Microsoft Teams or WebEx. - Survey technology to gather pre-workshop information and use for participant pre-tests and activities like Four Corners. - An online visual workspace for brainstorming, making lists or system mapping, such as Mural, Miro or Jamboard.
+This will be referred to in the activity instructions as a virtual facilitation board. - A chat-based technology, such as Slack or Microsoft Teams, for communicating between live sessions. - A file-sharing platform, such as Dropbox or Google Drive, for storing documents.